1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 **Community Impact:** Lower barrier to meaningful contributions

-**Judge Takeaway:** Each persona represents millions of developers facing the same core problem—lack of architectural visibility.
+Each persona represents millions of developers facing the same core problem—lack of architectural visibility.

 ## 3. User Journey (High-Level)